howardjones/network-weathermap/docs/dev/dev-README.md

 ## Introduction ##

-So you can play along at home, here are some notes on how Weathermap prepared for release, how to create a dev environment, and how to complete the pre-release testing.
+So you can play along at home, here are some notes on how Weathermap is prepared for release, how to create a dev environment, and how to complete the pre-release testing.

 First, I use two VMs: one for actual coding, and a second as a clean system to do final testing.
 A lot of the subversion repo doesn't end up in the final zip, so it's quite easy to accidentally miss a file out of the packing.list and have a broken version.
 Two totally separate Cacti installs in one box would also work.
 Both VMs are built using a script to get the appropriate packages installed in a consistent manner.
 The script is here: <a href="install-notes.txt">install-notes.txt</a>.

+## Vagrant ##

+To make it easier to test on multiple PHP versions and operating systems, I've started created Vagrant provisioning scripts to quickly get a Cacti installation up and running on various OS.
+Those all live in the `docs/dev/vagrant-testers` directory, along with a Vagrantfile.
+You probably don't want to uncomment all the vm definitions, but each one will create a Cacti VM for the specified OS, downloading the base box if necessary.
+Once you have Virtualbox and Vagrant installed, the following should get you going:

+    # allows vagrant to cache APT/Yum/composer packages locally, in between box rebuilds
+    vagrant plugin install vagrant-cachier
+    # on Windows, allows you to use 'vagrant putty' to connect to the box
+    vagrant plugin install vagrant-multi-putty

+    # to build the box (if necessary) and start it up
+    vagrant up

+Tested so far: Ubuntu 12.04 LTS, 14.04, and 16.04 LTS

 ## Basic Philosophy ##

 Any time someone has to ask a question about how something in Weathermap works, I treat it as a failure - either the feature is too complicated, or the manual doesn't explain it well enough.
 Possibly, the user has totally misunderstood what should happen, in which case I let myself off the hook, but that's not the default position.